What Is The Stone Roses' Sally Cinnamon About?

 Listen to the full track and see its lyrics here:

-However, the final verses of the song reveal not only that the tribute comes in the form of a letter which was found in an abandoned jacket "On a train in town."
+However, the final verses of the song reveal not only that the tribute comes in the form of a letter which was found in an abandoned jacket "On a train in town," but that it isn't from the suitor we imagined.

-What's more, as the track ends with the line: "Sent to her from her from heaven/Sally Cinnamon you're her world," it becomes clear the object of Sally's affection is actually another woman.
+As the track ends with the line: "Sent to her from her from heaven/Sally Cinnamon you're her world," it becomes clear the object of Sally's affection is actually another woman.

 Despite the song being quite simple, the band's relationship with it was anything but.